shouryan01/BlazorServerTemplate/README.md

 - You will need to change the splash screen to something else of your choosing.
 - If you do not plan on using the external login providers, please comment them out in Program.cs
 - The custom user class is located in BlazorServerTemplate.Data and is titled BlazorUser.
 It includes additional fields such as Age and Address, which are both optional.
 When you register as a new user, you are prompted to enter your age.
 This is something else that you should customize as per the requirements of your app.
+- To change the registration fields and/or the fields in the account management page, you need to edit Index.cshtml and Index.cshtml.cs in Areas/Identity/Pages/Account/Manage and Register.cshtml and Register.cshtml.cs in Areas/Identity/Pages/Account
 - BlazorServerTemplate.Shared contains the NavMenu.razor file, which is how the sidebar links are rendered.
 - To find the files for the pages themselves, look in the BlazorServerTemplate.Pages folder.
 - You can visit "/swagger" to access swagger for your APIs.